Skip Navigation Skip to Content Skip to Footer

 BA, MA, PhD

-Dr Valerio Zanetti received his undergraduate degree from the Università Cattolica del Sacro Cuore in Milan, writing an iconographical study of the Mannerist Sacro Bosco of Bomarzo.
+Valerio received his undergraduate degree from the Università Cattolica del Sacro Cuore in Milan, writing an iconographical study of the Mannerist Sacro Bosco of Bomarzo.
 He was then awarded a master’s degree in Eighteenth Century Studies from the University of Sheffield with a prize-winning dissertation on political women’s dress in Revolutionary Paris.
 Between 2016 and 2020, he completed a PhD in History at the University of Cambridge (St John’s College), where his project on female equestrian culture in seventeenth-century France was funded by the AHRC and the Cambridge Trust.
-He has since held fellowships with the Fondazione Giorgio Cini in Venice, the Society for Renaissance Studies, the Warburg Institute, the Harvard Center for Italian Renaissance Studies, the Herzog August Bibliothek and the British School at Rome.
+He since held fellowships with the Fondazione Giorgio Cini in Venice, the Society for Renaissance Studies, the Warburg Institute, the Harvard Center for Italian Renaissance Studies, the Herzog August Bibliothek and the British School at Rome.
 In 2021, he collaborated with the Refashioning the Renaissance ERC-funded project at Aalto University.

-At Cambridge, Dr Zanetti taught various History papers including ‘European History, 1450–1760’, ‘Material Culture in the Early Modern World’ and ‘Historical Argument and Practice’.
+At Cambridge, Valerio taught various History papers including ‘European History, 1450–1760’, ‘Material Culture in the Early Modern World’ and ‘Historical Argument and Practice’.
 In March 2022, he was a guest lecturer for the ‘Women in Western Culture’ paper at Florida State University International Programs in Florence.
 He currently teaches the ‘Disciplines of History’ and ‘Theory & Methods in Historical Analysis (MSt/MPhil)’ History papers at Oxford.

 Research Interests